-While a DUI on your driving record will mean higher rates overall, you can still save on car insurance if you know what to do – and we’ll explain it to you.
+While a DUI on your driving record will mean higher rates overall, you can still save on car insurance if you know what to do.
+Here we’ll explain how to get the best DUI insurance rates.

 Will I lose my license after a DUI?